theatrus/akka-quartz/README.md

 Now Message() will be delivered to destinationActorRef every 5 seconds.

+The Spigot can turn the cron job on or off.
+All you need to do is to implement

+    trait Spigot {
+      def open: Boolean
+    }

+And add it to the ```AddCronSchedule```:

+    val leaderSpigot = new Spigot {
+      def open = zookeeperClient.isLeader()
+    }
+    quartzActor !
+AddCronSchedule(destinationActorRef, "0/5 * * * * ?", Message(), false, leaderSpigot)

+Now Message() will be delivered to destinationActorRef every 5 seconds only if zookeeperClient.isLeader() returns true.
+This is useful if your service runs in a cluster and you want a single (or some) of the instances in the clusters to run the cron job.

 For more information, please see the unit test or consult the JavaDoc/ScalaDoc.

 For more documentation about quartz scheduler see